 The creeper starts laughing, “Oh, I get it!
 You’re one of them first-borns, ain’t you?”

-Steven asks the creeper on what he’s talking about.
+Steven asks the creeper what he’s talking about.
 The creeper stops laughing and gives Steven a serious look, “Come on.
 You’re comin' with me, but ya have to be quiet.”

-Thirty minutes of careful roaming later, the forest suddenly ends in a mountain with a small opening.
+After thirty minutes of careful roaming later, the forest suddenly ends in a mountain with a small opening.
 The elder creeper, as Steven now calls him, turns to his new companion and tells him, “Now I see that you’ve eaten plenty already, so this may be a tight squeeze, but I’d rather not have those dark ones come in easily.”

 Steven feels a little unnerved about that ‘dark ones’ phrase and wonders if creepers have more enemies than humans and cats while he gets into the cave, squeezing his way through and nearly falls flat on his face.
 Steven always thought creeper caves were either like bars or treasure hordes, but once again, that’s another myth busted.
 Steven’s new eyes help him to see what’s inside his host’s dim cave, and it was … strange for him to gaze upon.

-The creeper beams with a toothy smile, “I don’t get much visitors nowadays, so make yourself at home.”
+The creeper beams a toothy smile, “I don’t get much visitors nowadays, so make yourself at home.”

 Steven grows curious and points at a board, “So what’s with the wood?”

 The creeper wanders over to one of the wood tablets, “Our language, written records of history.
 Unlike the humans who copied our glyph system so long ago, we add illustrations to our scripts.
 Long ago, there lived a spirit named Rongo, and he looked pretty similar to us, who had to come up with an elaborate plan to escape his family, but in order to work on the plan without his family knowing about it, he had to invent a new language..."